movestore/movestore.github.io/copilot-shiny-sdk.md

 }
 ```

-#### Limitations
+#### Limitation
 !> The name `data` cannot be used as an identifier for a setting, because this name is reserved for the output of the previous App.

 #### Input from the previous App
-In order to be able using the result of the previous App in your App, the last parameter of the `shinyModule` function must be named `data`.
+In order to use the result of the previous App in your App, the last parameter of the `shinyModule` function must be named `data`, referring to the data input.
 ```
 # With input from previous App
 shinyModule <- function(input, output, session, data) {